nirs/oc-blackhole/README.md

 curl: (7) Couldn't connect to server
 ```

-When using OCM, it will report the cluster availability as `Unknown`:
+When using OCM, it will report the cluster availability as `Unknown` after few minutes:

 ```sh
 $ oc get managedclusters --context hub